Cyanuric Acid in Pools: What It Does and How to Adjust

 Is cyanuric acid safe to swim with?

 Yes, at proper levels (30-80 ppm).
-CYA is not harmful to swimmers in the concentrations used for pool maintenance.
-It is not a sanitizer and does not irritate skin, eyes, or airways at normal pool concentrations.
-The concern with high CYA is not swimmer safety, it’s the reduced effectiveness of chlorine sanitization that creates a real health risk by allowing bacteria and algae to survive in what appears to be a properly chlorinated pool.
+CYA isn’t harmful to swimmers in the concentrations used for pool maintenance.
+It’s not a sanitizer and doesn’t irritate skin, eyes, or airways at normal pool concentrations.
+The concern with high CYA isn’t swimmer safety, it’s the reduced effectiveness of chlorine sanitization that creates a real health risk by allowing bacteria and algae to survive in what appears to be a chlorinated pool.